 Knowing our hardiness zone helps us understand how plants will survive in our climates.

-I live in New Jersey, Zone 6a, so certain plants won’t survive outside in winter.
+I live in New Jersey, Zone 6a, so certain plants, like dahlias, won’t survive outside in winter.

 In those cases, they are either treated as annuals or they must be overwintered indoors.